This dictionary covers graphic design, prepress and print terminology

 Abbreviation for Random Access Memory.
 This is the memory your computer uses to store the programs and data you are currently working with.
 Random Access Memory loses its content as soon as power is switched off.

-A color proof consisting of many images ganged on the substrate, randomly positioned no relation to the final page imposition.
-It is a cost-effective way to verify the correctness of completed scan prior to further stripping or color correction work.
+A color proof consisting of many images ganged on the substrate randomly positioned no relation to the final page imposition.
+It is a cost-effective way to verify the correctness of the completed scan prior to further stripping or color correction work.

 Abbreviation for Remote Access Server